SpeculativeCoder/AdhocDocumentation/README.md

 Build the Visual Studio project again for your Unreal project.
 It should pick up the AdhocPlugin in the compile.

 You should see/enable the plugin in your Unreal project now (see Edit -> Plugins -> Search for Adhoc -> AdhocPlugin -> Enabled - make sure this is ticked).
 Make sure you can still run the project in the Unreal Editor with the plugin enabled.
 It may try to connect to localhost when it starts (and fail with an error in the output log) but that is OK for now.

+Make sure also that you can still build the HTML5 Client (e.g. HTML5 ThirdPersonClient) and it works (the plugin shouldn't cause any issues).

 ### Ensure you can build Linux dedicated server